Moordwijven

-Plot summary
+Plot

 Three millionaire best friends, Kitty, Estelle and Nicolette, spend their days having botox injections, liposuction and other plastic surgery – all to keep up their looks for their husbands.
 After witnessing the murder of their favorite plastic surgeon by his wife, the three ponder the idea of similarly killing their husbands should they sleep with someone else.
 Of the three, Kitty is virtually certain that her husband is cheating on her, having seen him call 'Pamela' from his cell phone.
 To 'prove' her suspicions, her friend Estelle hands her a booklet, a "Top 50" checklist of strange behavior to see if he's indeed cheating on her.

 After filling up nearly the whole list with suspicious behavior, the three drive to Amsterdam's Red Light District to find a serial killer to do the job.
 After a misunderstanding with a different man, Kitty comes into contact with a deformed man who isn't afraid to use a gun.
 Kitty asks that the murderer makes sure her husband's death looks like an accident.
 The man demands not only €10,000, but also a first edition press of the Cliff Richard song Summer Holiday – something Kitty's husband has in his possession.
 When Kitty goes to find the record, though, she finds out it's been given as a gift to a friend who is blind and in a wheelchair.
 Kitty sneaks in after a party thrown for guests and manages to get the record – though not before the blind man attempts to stab the 'intruder' with a sword, and accidentally electrocute himself on his jukebox.

 With the record now given to the killer, Kitty goes back to have her eyelids done and advises her friends to have alibis in case of police questioning.
 Kitty, needing someone to pick her up, calls Nicolette's husband.
 However, he picks her up in Kitty's husband's Maybach – exactly the car the killer was going to run off the road to make an 'accident'.
 During a chase through the woods, Nicolette's husband admits to having an affair.
 The car is run off the road, and while Kitty survives, Nicolette's husband is critically injured.
 After a visit to the hospital, the affair is proven when the mistress shows up at his bedside.
 Nicolette and the mistress fight, which indirectly causes Nicolette's husband to die from his injuries.